-http://world-governance.rio20.net/author/germateamfngm/
+http://world-governance.rio20.net/author/germateamfngm/ Answer these related questions:

 - Do you agree with his conclusion?
 If so, please provide specific examples from your personal experience where 'inequality is at the root of unsustainable behaviours'. - What are some of the socioeconomic and geopolitical circumstances that create major challenges? - Identify four common mechanisms or drivers that can initiate major change and societal transitions.